 They pulled together social shares, images, and videos onto a single page, where visitors to the festival could scroll through and relive their memories after the festival had ended.

-Belkin’s Lego iPhone Cases
+Belkin Lego iPhone Cases UGC Campaign

 They then posted the images onto Instagram using the hashtag #LEGOxBelkin.
 This is the perfect example of customers doing the selling for the brand because this simple but effective marketing method showed potential buyers just how cool, diverse, and trendy Belkin cases could be in an organic and authentic way.

-NASDAQ is a strong supporter of UGC content, using it across many of their brands including Virgin America, ETSY, Zebra, and Biogen.
+NASDAQ is a strong supporter of UGC content, using it across many of its brands including Virgin America, ETSY, Zebra, and Biogen.
 They use it to accumulate and bring together social content at social events and other important calendar dates.

-NASDAQ uses Tint across a number of different channels when they’re running a big event, meaning the social shares get seen on large screens in Times Square and TV monitors all over the world.
+NASDAQ uses TINT across a number of different channels when they’re running a big event, meaning the social shares get seen on large screens in Times Square and TV monitors all over the world.

-Brands can constantly be in touch with their audience, which means they stay at the forefront of minds.
+Brands can constantly be in touch with their audience, which means they stay at the forefront of their minds.

 The power of UGC is easy to see, and there’s no doubt that we’ll be seeing much, much more of it in the coming years as brands tap into the power of their audiences and take a step back from pushy sales tactics.